vadimcn/codelldb/README.md

 ## Windows
 - [Download](http://llvm.org/builds/) and install LLVM for Windows.
 - [Download](https://www.python.org/downloads/windows/) and install Python 3.5.x.
 If you've
-installed a 64-bit LLVM, you will need a 64-bit Python as well.
+installed a 64-bit LLVM (not recommended), you will need a 64-bit Python as well.
 - Make sure that both LLDB and Python install directories are on the PATH.

+### **Note**
+At the moment, LLDB's support of Microsoft PDB debug info format is rather poor.
+Also, the 64-bit Windows LLDB is known to be buggy.<br>
+This means that in practice it's only useful for debugging 32-bit binaries produced by GNU toolchains.
+This situation will hopefully improve with time.

 # [Manual](MANUAL.md)
 Be sure to read the [Fine Manual](MANUAL.md)!